 The College of Pharmacy Diversity Committee is an active advisory committee that serves the college by increasing awareness and appreciation of diversity and advises the Dean regarding recruitment and retention, monitoring college climate, and facilitating opportunities for the College of Pharmacy to engage in UI diversity initiatives.

-The executive committee:Consists of department chairs, collegiate directors, and persons holding Dean rank, and is chaired by the Dean Meets regularly to offer advice and counsel regarding policy issues and other items of major importance May at its...
+The executive committee consists of department chairs, collegiate directors, and persons holding Dean rank, and is chaired by the Dean.
+The committee meets regularly to offer advice and counsel regarding policy issues and other items of major importance and may at its discretion act for the faculty on an interim basis between faculty meetings.
+This committee serves as the major two-way information conduit between administration and faculty.

 This committee provides advice and is responsible to the Dean and to the Graduate College for the operation of the college's program of research and graduate education.
 This committee oversees policy formulation, including establishment of new programs, approval of new graduate courses and formation of general criteria for admission and dismissal of students.
 GERC also assists the college administration with efforts to raise funds for support of activities within its purview and with development of compensation policies and other matters of college-wide managerial concern.